Services for First-Year Students

 ...With my classroom assignment?

-Most first year classes will have a librarian to provide workshops and research consultations to students.
-For example, there is a librarian assigned to every WR101 class, every FOCUS program, and most First-year seminars.
+Most First-Year classes have a librarian to provide workshops and research consultations to students.
+Librarians are assigned to every WR101 class, every FOCUS program, and most First-Year seminars.
 These librarians will be your first point of contact for any assignment or question you have in a particular class.

-There is also a subject librarian for every academic department and degree program in the college.
-As your research becomes deeper and more sophisticated, you might need to work with a specialist.
-You can set up an appointment to meet with a subject librarian one-on-one by following this link .
+There is also a subject librarian for every academic department and degree program.
+As your research becomesmore sophisticated, you may need to work with a specialist.
+Set up an appointment to meet with a subject librarian one-on-one by following this link .

 … With general questions about the library?